Equinor ASA – Annual report – 31 December 2024

 Obligations resulting from current year emissions and the corresponding amounts for quotas that have been bought, paid, and expensed, but which have not yet been surrendered to the relevant authorities, are reflected net in the balance sheet.

-Total expensed CO₂ cost related to emissions and purchase of CO₂ quotas in Equinor related to activities resulting in GHG emissions (Equinor’s share of the operating licences in addition to land-based facilities) amounted to USD 486 million in 2023, USD 510 million in 2022 and USD 428 million in 2021.
+Total expensed CO₂ cost related to emissions and purchase of CO₂ quotas in Equinor related to activities resulting in GHG emissions (Equinor’s share of the operating licences in addition to land-based facilities) amounted to USD 465 million in 2024, USD 486 million in 2023 and USD 510 million in 2022.
 A large portion of the cost of CO₂ is related to the purchase of EU ETS quotas.
-The table below shows, on a 100% operated basis, an analysis of number of quotas utilised and the related monetary amounts recognised in financial statements by Equinor’s operated licences and land-based facilities subject to the requirements under EU ETS.
-Allocated free quotas consist of actual free quotas received in ETS during the year.
-The closing balance for the number of quotas consists mainly of purchased quotas for current year and remaining quotas after the settlement of current and previous year(s), including free quotas.
-The closing balance in USD consists mainly of the value of the remaining quotas after the preliminary allocation of the current year quotas.
+The table below shows, on a 100% operated basis, an analysis of number of quotas utilised and the related monetary amounts recognised in financial statements by Equinor’s operated licences and land- based facilities subject to the requirements under EU ETS.

-Investments in renewables and low carbon solutions
+Investments in renewables and low-carbon solutions

 Investments in electrification of oil and gas assets